-Therefore, CETA represents an important and radical change in investment rules and dispute resolution that will offer a progressive path forward for future agreements around the world.
+Therefore, CETA represents an important and radical change in investment rules and dispute resolution.
 It lays the basis for a multilateral effort to develop further this new approach to investment dispute resolution into a Multilateral Investment Court.

 Trade and Sustainable Development